btey/OBIEE-GitDevEnv/README.md

 ## RPD workflow with SourceTree and GitFlow

-Note: If you don't know the GitFlow wotkflow, read the following resource from [Atlassian](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+Note: If you don't know the GitFlow workflow, read the following resource from [Atlassian](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

-### Initial setup of a new project BankInsight
+### Initial setup of a new project "BankInsight"

 #### 1. Create new repository from SourceTree